 - Poor leadership, culture and inadequate talent investment

-For employers, the ‘environment’ issues are the main areas that you can influence, ensuring that workplace problems don’t cause (or exacerbate) an individual to develop workplace stress.
+For employers, the ‘environment’ issues are the main areas that you can influence, ensuring that workplace problems don’t cause an individual to develop work-related stress.
 According to WHO (World Health Organization), there are an estimated 264 million people worldwide suffering from depression, with many also dealing with anxiety.
 A negative working environment can lead to physical health problems, absenteeism and lost productivity.

 The most common factors in workplace stress include: